Florrie Crawford

 Biochemistry Undergraduate, The University of Leeds

 Hello!
-I'm Fraser, a first-year biochemistry student at the University of Leeds.
+I'm Fraser, a second-year biochemistry student at the University of Leeds.
 My main passion is biochemistry, but my interests extend across science and philosophy.
 I am ever-curious and love to learn and debate with my friends.
 The research project I will be embarking on this summer is titled: "Reimagining Electrophysiology Teaching for Neuroscience Undergraduates through a Design-Thinking Approach."
 I chose this project because I understand the importance of proper education in understanding and advancing science.
 The ineffectual education of complex scientific themes, like the brain, leads to misconceptions among the scientific community and the wider public.
 This can inhibit the advancements of science and impair related practices, such as the care of individuals suffering from neurodegenerative diseases.
 In my free time, I love playing sports.
 My favourites include rugby, football and tennis, but I am always eager to try something new.
 I also enjoy listening to music, doing resistance training at the gym, playing my bass guitar, and being in nature.
 Feel free to drop me a message or email me at zrwh2552@leeds.ac.uk to discuss research, university, or just to say hi. :)

-Katya Keyzerova
+Ekaterina Keyzerova

 Student, University of Leeds

 Hi!
-I’m Katya, a third-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort, currently completing a year abroad at the University of Montreal.
-My research project topic this summer was titled ‘Distinctiveness in the Poetry Activity of the Leeds City Region’.
+I’m Katya, a third-year English and French student at the University of Leeds and part of the 2025/26 Laidlaw Scholar cohort, currently completing my LiA in Auckland, New Zealand.
+My research project topic last summer was titled ‘Distinctiveness in the Poetry Activity of the Leeds City Region’.
 I worked in partnership with the National Poetry Centre to conduct interviews with key stakeholders in the poetry scene, which allowed me to draw conclusions about the levels of connectivity and accessibility of poetry in Leeds.
-I’m originally from Russia but moved to Slovenia for political reasons when I was 15 and then to the UK at 19, so I’ve had a fair share of adapting to new places.
+I’m originally from Russia but moved to Slovenia for political reasons when I was 15, then to the UK at 19, and just completed an academic year abroad in Canada, so I’ve had a fair share of adapting to new places.
 Moving countries meant leaving behind everything I knew, including eight years of acrobatic gymnastics, but it also helped me become more open to change.
-Currently on a year abroad in Canada, I see each new chapter as a chance to grow, connect, and tell meaningful stories.
-Outside of uni, you’ll probably find me at the gym (a post-acrobatics obsession), with my nose in a book, or planning my next trip—I’ve been to 34 countries so far and don’t plan on slowing down!
+I see each new chapter as a chance to grow, connect, and tell meaningful stories.
+Outside of uni, you’ll probably find me at the gym (a post-acrobatics obsession), with my nose in a book, or planning my next trip—I’ve been to 36 countries so far and don’t plan on slowing down!